-Even if you don’t want to work for yourself, you still might feel a pull to do something different with your professional life.
+Even if you don’t want to work for yourself, you might feel the pull to do something different with your professional life.

-“[If] there is something that you absolutely love doing, but you never followed the bliss [and] your regular job feels like it’s dragging you further away from your dream, it is time for a change,” said Michael Tomaszewski, a career expert with the online career and resume-building tool Zety.
+“[If] there is something that you absolutely love doing, but you never followed the bliss [and] your regular job feels like it’s dragging you further away from your dream, it is time for a change,” said Michael Tomaszewski, former content strategist with the online career and resume-building tool Zety.

 Your Industry Is in Decline